Compliance Inspection

 Unit Compliance Inspection (UCI) is a United States Air Force inspection conducted to assess areas mandated by law, as well as mission areas identified by senior Air Force and Major Command (MAJCOM) leadership as critical or important to the health and performance of a unit.
 Failure to comply with established directives in these areas could result in significant legal liabilities, penalties, or significant mission impact.
-During CIs, MAJCOM inspector generals evaluate each common core compliance area (CCCA), which is driven by law, executive order, or applicable directive.
+During CIs, MAJCOM inspectors general evaluate each common core compliance area (CCCA), which is driven by law, executive order, or applicable directive.
 Examples of Air Force-level CCCAs based on law are intelligence oversight, transition assistance programs, voting assistance programs, sexual harassment education and prevention, and homosexual conduct policy.